Cults resident Françoise Stolte aims to raise a £1000 for charity by selling home-made masks which can be purchased in the street.

-General Manager for GREC David Black said any help the charity receives is a bonus.
+General Manager for GREC Dave Black said any help the charity receives is a bonus.

 Mr Black said: “As a charity that’s providing services like counselling and advice for individuals who have faced prejudice, discrimination, hate crime, and other related issues in Aberdeen, it really makes a massive difference to get these kinds of donations because it means we can do a lot more.”

 Mr Black says the money will go to providing direct support for people who have been subjected to discriminatory abuse.

 Mr Black said: “It’s important for us to provide a one-to-one counselling space enabling people to be able to move on with their lives so the money will go towards that.
 We want to cover volunteering expenses and pay for training for counsellors and to cover external supervision costs.”

 Councillor for the ward of Lower Deeside Marie Boulton said covid-19 has seen a rise of support networks such as Françoise’s.

 Ms Boulton said: “Covid-19 certainly doesn’t discriminate and causes upset and isolation in many parts of our communities.
 However, it has also been the catalyst for the rise of local support networks and acts of great kindness and compassion.
 I’m sure Françoise will reach her target and I applaud all who have used such a dark time in the world to bring rays of joy and hope by acts of kindness”